opulo-inc/docs/docs/misc/troubleshooting/vision-pipeline-adjustment/index.md

 Because each of these kinds of stages live together in the pipeline, it can be a little confusing trying to decode how each stage works and what they're for.

 Each stage of the pipeline has "parameters" that control its function.
 For example, the `ImageWriteDebug` step will ask you for parts of a file name to use when saving a debug image.
 Another more typical example is the `Threshold` stage, which will use a `threshold` parameter to pick which parts of your image will become white, and which will become black.
 When editing your vision pipeline, you should be able to start with simply tuning the parameters for the stages in the default pipeline.
 As you get more experienced, and if you're setting up more complicated placement jobs, you may need to add more stages to the pipeline to fine tune it for your needs.

 ### Pipeline Organization

 As of the `2022-08-01_18-07-09.2a36a8d` update, OpenPnP added the "Vision" tab in the Machine Configuration section, which lets you create more specific pipelines for unique scenarios.
-Now you can define multiple specific pipelines to handle identification of different PCB components differently if you're not able to build a single pipeline to accommodate them all.
+Now you can define multiple specific pipelines to handle identification of different PCB components differently for better performance.
 This adds more functionality, but can be confusing when getting started.
 In general we recommend having four main pipelines to get started (when doing the FTP and beyond):

 1. Finding your homing fiducial (Top Camera)
 2. Finding the fiducial marks on your PCBs (Top Camera)
 3. Finding the tips of your nozzles (Bottom Camera)
 4. Confirming and orienting the parts the machine has picked up.
 (Bottom Camera)

 Number 4 above is the one that you might expand when you move on to placing more complicated components.
-Note also that this "Vision" tab is brand new in OpenPnP, and so guidance here is subject to change as the new feature gets refined in future OpenPnP releases.
+Note also that this "Vision" tab is brand new in OpenPnP, and so guidance here is subject to change as the feature gets refined in future OpenPnP releases.

 ### Pipeline Editing View